Geetha-Mahadevappa/Interface-circuit-for-Inductive-Power-Transmission-/README.md

 primary coil.
 The induced voltage can be used to charge the battery or other circuits.
 Using primary and secondary coupled circuits can increase the induced magnetic field.

-In this project, Direct Digital Synthesis method is used to generate an analog signal (sine wave).
+In this project, DDS AD9850 was programmed using Arduino used to generate sine wave of 1 MHz, 1 Vpp which could be used for Wireless Power Transmission..
 This generates a time-varying signal in digital form then is converted by an internal DAC.
 The generated sinusoidal signal has an offset and noise which needs to be removed, so that it can be used for WPT.
 Arduino platform, is used to write the code for generation of sine wave.
 Arduino consists of a programmable circuit board and software or IDE (Integrated Development Environment)